frankaemika/docs/source/libfranka.rst

 the ``generate_joint_velocity_motion`` example.
 As already mentioned before, the :ref:`brakes <troubleshooting_open_brake>` and the External Activation Device must be released before moving, otherwise an error is printed.
 This example will move the last four joints by +/-12 degrees.
-To avoid collision, please verify that the robot has enough moving space prior to running the example.
+Prior to running the example, verify that the robot has enough free space to move without colliding.
 Then, execute the following command from the ``libfranka`` build directory:

 .. code-block:: shell